tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Final_Update.md

 They may have to nudge the circumstances along, of course.
 Maybe a Leviathan didn’t beach itself as intended, so they sent someone down to electrocute the damn thing, and then they pulled it to shore.

-They felt so confident in their hypothesis, in fact, that they said:
+They felt so confident in their hypothesis, in fact, I imagine that they said:

 *“Hey - I bet these animals will do it even if we give them different instructions on how to do it.
 That’s how well this going to work.”*